 Subscription Response

-If the Hub URL supports FHIRcast and is able to handle the subscription or unsubscription request, the Hub SHALL respond to a subscription request with an HTTP 202 "Accepted" response to indicate that the request was received and will now be verified by the Hub.
-If using WebSockets and supported by the Hub, the HTTP body of the response SHALL contain a wss url as json, with an element name of "hub.channel.endpoint".
-If webhooks, the Hub SHOULD perform the verification of intent as soon as possible.
+If the Hub URL successfully received the subscription or unsubscription requests, the Hub SHALL respond to a subscription request with an HTTP 202 "Accepted" response.
+This indicates that the request was received and will now be verified by the Hub.
+When using WebSockets, the HTTP body of the response SHALL contain an element named "hub.channel.endpoint" that contains the wss url as json.
 The WebSocket wss url SHALL be cryptographically random, unique and unguessable.
+If using WebHook, the Hub SHOULD perform the verification of intent as soon as possible.

-If a Hub finds any errors in the subscription request, an appropriate HTTP error response code (4xx or 5xx) SHALL be returned.
+If a Hub refuses the request or finds any errors in the subscription request, an appropriate HTTP error response code (4xx or 5xx) SHALL be returned.
 In the event of an error, the Hub SHOULD return a description of the error in the response body as plain text, used to assist the client developer in understanding the error.
 This is not meant to be shown to the end user.
 Hubs MAY decide to reject some subscription requests based on their own policies.

 webhook vs websocket

-A subscriber specifies the preferred hub.channel.type of either webhook or websocket during creation of its subscription.
-Subscribers SHOULD use websockets when they are unable to host an accessible callback url.

-Implementer feedback is solicited around the preference and desired optionality of webhooks and websockets.
+A hub is REQUIRED to support WebSockets and MAY support WebHook based subscriptions.
+Implementer feedback is solicited around the preference and desired optionality of webhooks.

 webhook Subscription Request Example